dbbs-lab/bsb-core/docs/getting-started/getting-started_reconstruction.rst

 these components.

 .. warning::
-    BSB checks the configuration for errors each time the latter is modified.
+    The BSB checks the configuration for errors each time the latter is modified.
 Now, in the Python code implementation, we are adding components one by one.
 This means that if one component refers to another, this latter should already in the configuration.
     That is why, in the python code implementation, we created the partitions before the